Zum Inhalt springen

 The optimal exchange of knowledge is essential to being successful among global competition.
 So that research results can be quickly and efficiently utilised and converted into innovations, the knowledge transfer between public research facilities, higher education institutions and the private sector must be working optimally.

-The national contact point for intellectual property in open knowledge transfer (in brief: NCP-IP) was arranged by decision of federal government on 02 March 2010 on the basis of the EU IP-Recommendation in BMBWF together with the BMAW and with the BMK.
+The national contact point for Intellectual Assets and Knowledge Valorisation (in brief: NCP-IP) was created following a decision of federal government on 02 March 2010 on the basis of the EU IP-Recommendation in BMBWF together with the BMAW and with the BMK.
 The contact point coordinates knowledge transfer activities at a national level, maintains contact with other comparable facilities in the Member States and represents Austria within the corresponding European bodies.

 In the operative implementation, the NCP is supported by the professional expertise of the Austria Wirtschaftsservice GmbH (aws) and the Austrian Research Promotion Agency (FFG).